Early Action FAQs

 Are there different financial aid/scholarship opportunities for Early Action versus Regular Decision?

-All students who submit their application and required materials by the Regular Decision deadline of January 3 are automatically considered for scholarship opportunities.
+All students who submit their application by January 1 and required materials by January 10 are automatically considered for scholarship opportunities.
 To be considered for need-based aid, applicants must submit the FAFSA (Free Application for Federal Student Aid) by March 1.

-I was deferred.
+My application was moved forward to Regular Decision.
 What are my next steps?

 There is nothing else that you need to do at this point.
 Your application file is already complete for Regular Decision review.

 If there is any additional information you want us to consider as part of the Regular Decision group, you can provide it through an optional form.
-The optional Defer Form will be in your Applicant Portal.
-It should be completed no later than January 8.
+The optional form will be in your Clemson admissions portal.
+It should be completed no later than January 10.

 We want to provide students with the best admissions decision possible, while also being conscious of the number of admit decisions we make to enroll the proper sized incoming class and ensure a quality academic experience.
 We need to review your application as part of the entire applicant pool before making a final decision.